iPandev/Roll.Sim/README.md

 # Roll.Sim
 Hello!
 Thank you for visiting Roll.Sim, a chassis response simulator solving with multi-body physics and 4th-order Runge-Kutta methods.
 Roll.Sim is designed to be more lightweight and inexpensive than professional chassis simulation software, while still being far more detailed and descriptive than traditional grassroots motorsports tuning tools.
-Please note that Roll.Sim is currently published without any license, and is for viewing only, with no rights granted for public use, distribution, or modification.
+Please note that Roll.Sim is, for now, published without any license, and is for viewing only, with no rights granted for public use, distribution, or modification.

 ## Safety
 For your own safety, DO NOT use Roll.Sim code on real-world vehicles as it is still highly experimental.